Samuel Evans (British politician): Political career

 In 1889, Evans sought election to the inaugural Glamorgan County Council but was unsuccessful both at the initial election and the by-election which followed the successful Conservative candidate's elevation to the aldermanic bench.

 In 1890 he was elected to the House of Commons for Mid Glamorgan.
 He combined his parliamentary work with his legal practice in Wales.
+In 1900 it was said that he "began his Parliamentary career with some brilliant displays but has of late given the House fewere and rarer tastes of his quality.
+(He) first won his Parliamentary Spurs over the Church Discipline Bill, in which he showed a strength and sureness in debate which brought him out with credit even from contests with the great Gladstone himself.
+But of late years he has been drawn off, like so many promising young Parliamentarians, to his work at the Bar, and the circuits have claimed much that was meant for the House of Commons."

-He was re-elected in 1892, 1895 and at the Khaki General Election of 1900;
+He was re-elected in 1892, 1895 and at the Khaki General Election of 1900.
+He seconded the motion for a full inquiry into the Jameson Raid.

 At the General Election of January/February 1906 he was returned unopposed.
 In October 1906 upon appointment as Recorder of Swansea, an office of profit under the Crown, he was required to seek re-election and in the by-election he was returned unopposed.
 In 1908, he was appointed Solicitor-General in the Liberal administration of H. H. Asquith and knighted upon taking office.

-He was re-elected at the following general election, in January 1910;
+He was re-elected at the following general election, in January 1910.

 He was then sworn of the Privy Council in 1910.

 In March 1910 Evans decided to give up his political career and accept the post of President of the Probate, Divorce and Admiralty Division of the High Court of Justice.
 His appointment was not popular with the legal establishment as he was considered to have little experience in these fields.
 He was appointed a GCB in 1916.
 However, he declined the offer of a peerage.

 Evans died in September 1918 aged 59 and was buried at Skewen.